The Asset Management Review: Norway

-The Norwegian asset management industry is, as other parts of the Norwegian economy, interconnected with the Norwegian oil and oil services industry, as well as with a state active in the financial markets.
-The state has substantial net financial assets in its sovereign investment fund, the Petroleum Fund, with a current value of over approximately 10.4 trillion kroner (see Section VI.v).
-The Petroleum Fund is currently restricted from investing in the Norwegian economy, but the economic growth spurred by the oil and gas sector benefits the mainland economy as a whole, has made Norway (relative to its size) an attractive investor market for both foreign and domestic asset managers.
-However, with a combination of an open market for foreign actors and a less developed legal framework for Norwegian asset managers, the Norwegian asset management industry has only partially been able to capitalise on a strong domestic market to make significant forays into other investor markets.
+The Norwegian economy in general, and the asset management industry in particular, are affected by the Norwegian oil extraction and oil services industry, as well as with a state active in the financial markets.
+The state has substantial net financial assets in its sovereign investment fund, the Petroleum Fund (see Section VI.v).
+The economic activity represented by the oil and gas sector benefits the mainland and public economy as a whole, and has made Norway (relative to its size) an attractive investor market for both foreign and domestic asset managers.

 General introduction to the regulatory framework

-Norway is a Member State of the European Economic Area (EEA).
-As such, the main body of legislation regulating asset management (whether as part collective investment schemes or insurance companies and pension funds) consists of EU legislation implemented in Norwegian law.
+Norway is a Member State of the European Economic Area (EEA), and the main body of legislation regulating asset management consists of EU legislation implemented in Norwegian law.

-Individual portfolio management is an investment service under the ST Act, and subject to the rules and appurtenant regulations of the ST Act.
+Individual portfolio management is an investment service under the ST Act (implementing MiFID II).
 Only investment firms and credit institutions authorised under the ST Act, management companies for mutual funds or AIFMs authorised to provide portfolio management (as an ancillary service) may provide individual portfolio management services.

 Activity falling within the scope of the IF Act, the AIF Act and the ST Act is under the supervision of the FSAN.